Popscotch/Clicker-Game-Tutorial/README.md

 git clone <url-to-repo>
 ```
 3. Make changes to your files or create new files.
 4. Go back to command line and type the following command.
-This command will show a diff between the files.
+This command will show a difference between the files.
 ```cmd
 git status
 ```
-5. To mark files for submission (to "stage" files), all you have to do is type `git add .` (the `.` is to add all changed/updated files in the current directory) to GIT for tracking.
+5. To mark files for submission (to "stage" files), all you have to do is type `git add .` (the `.` is to add all changed/updated files in the current directory) to Git for tracking.
 6. After you have staged your files, we can now commit them.
 This will push/upload the files to your local repository instance (the files will not be uploaded to GitHub/Bitbucket repository just yet).
 To do so, run the following command:
 ```cmd
 git commit -m "your message here describing your change"
 ```
-7. Now that you commited your changes to your local repository, you can push the changes to GitHub/Bitbucket repository.
+7. Now that you committed your changes to your local repository, you can push the changes to GitHub/Bitbucket repository.
 To do so run the following command:
 ```cmd
 git push
 ```